AlfredoSystems/Alfredo-NoU2/docs/source/nou_drivetrain.rst

         Constructs a new drivetrain with the left motor on motor port 1 and the right motor on motor port 2.

         .. note:: Robot builders often wire the two motors on each side of the drivetrain into the same terminal block in parallel, using two motor ports for a four-motor drivetrain.
-In this case, this constructor should be used, not the four-motor constructor, :cpp:function:`NoU_Drivetrain(:cpp:class:`NoU_Motor`, :cpp:class:`NoU_Motor`, :cpp:class:`NoU_Motor`, :cpp:class:`NoU_Motor`)`.
+In this case, this constructor should be used, not the four-motor constructor, :cpp:func:`NoU_Drivetrain(NoU_Motor*, NoU_Motor*, NoU_Motor*, NoU_Motor*)`.

-    .. cpp:function:: NoU_Drivetrain(:cpp:class:`NoU_Motor`* frontLeftMotor, :cpp:class:`NoU_Motor`* frontRightMotor, :cpp:class:`NoU_Motor`* rearLeftMotor, :cpp:class:`NoU_Motor`* rearRightMotor)
+    .. cpp:function:: NoU_Drivetrain(NoU_Motor* frontLeftMotor, NoU_Motor* frontRightMotor, NoU_Motor* rearLeftMotor, NoU_Motor* rearRightMotor)

         Constructs a new :cpp:class:`NoU_Drivetrain` using the specified four motors.

+        :param NoU_Motor* frontLeftMotor: The motor on the front-left side of the drivetrain.
+        :param NoU_Motor* frontRightMotor: The motor on the front-right side of the drivetrain.
-        :param :cpp:class:`NoU_Motor`* leftMotor: The motor on the left side of the drive train.
+        :param NoU_Motor* rearLeftMotor: The motor on the rear-left side of the drivetrain.
-        :param :cpp:class:`NoU_Motor`* rightMotor: The motor on the right side of the drive train.
+        :param NoU_Motor* rearRightMotor: The motor on the rear-right side of the drivetrain.

         **Example usage:**